henryorton/strippy/README.md

 Strippy requires the libraries `numpy` and `matplotlib` to be installed which you can install using pip.

-Download this repository using the green `clone` button above.
+Clone this repository using the green `code` button above, and pressing `download zip`.

-Execute via the command line `strippy/strippy.py --help` to get see how to use the program.
+Execute strippy by the command line `strippy/strippy.py --help` to get see how to use the program.